aheze/ARKitCube/README.md

 # ARKitCube
 Demo app to render a cube with ARKit and SceneKit, from this [reddit thread](https://www.reddit.com/r/iOSProgramming/comments/lguoe9/anybody_would_be_interested_on_helping_a_blind/?utm_source=share&utm_medium=web2x&context=3).
 Each face of the cube is a different color, and a different note is played when they are tapped.

+## I've ported this project over to SwiftUI.
+The UIKit code is still available, in [Legacy-UIKit/](https://github.com/aheze/ARKitCube/tree/main/Legacy-UIKit).

+The main code is in [ContentView/swift](https://github.com/aheze/ARKitCube/blob/main/ARKitCube-SwiftUI/ARKitCube-SwiftUI/ContentView.swift).
-All code is in [ViewController.swift](https://github.com/aheze/ARKitCube/blob/main/ARKitCube/ViewController.swift).
+The code for porting the ARKit Scene View over to SwiftUI is in [ARSCNView.swift](https://github.com/aheze/ARKitCube/blob/main/ARKitCube-SwiftUI/ARKitCube-SwiftUI/ARSCNView.swift).

+Features:
-**Update:** Now, the cube also repeatedly emits a sound, [1Mono.mp3](https://drive.google.com/uc?export=view&id=1bJzocuIN-K95y7eJNd1hPNBFWbRgbuxh).
-This uses positional audio, so when you get closer, the sound is louder.
+- The cube repeatedly emits a sound, [1Mono.mp3](https://drive.google.com/uc?export=view&id=1bJzocuIN-K95y7eJNd1hPNBFWbRgbuxh).
+This uses spatial/positional audio, so when you get closer, the sound is louder.
 And when you get further away, it gets softer.
+- VoiceOver compatibility - make sure to turn on Direct Touch Mode using the Rotor.
+- Left button - performs hit testing at the exact center point of the screen.
+- Right button - tells you how far away the cube is, in angles (degrees).

 [![Video of the app](https://github.com/aheze/DeveloperAssets/blob/master/PlayArCube.png?raw=true)](https://drive.google.com/file/d/1YVZ8GmiXHFXEx-aGx4h4gKprpPeCjvaS/view?usp=sharing)